sparkbox/apprenticeships/README.md

 ### Apply

-If you're [local][] (or want to be for 6 months), we invite you to take on a full-fledged apprenticeship in our office.
+If you're [local][] to Dayton, Ohio (or want to be for 6 months), we invite you to take on a full-fledged apprenticeship in our office.
 We run the 6-month program once per year.
 You'll get a seat right in the middle of our office, and hands-on training in a real web shop.
 Go ahead!
 [Submit an Application][].

 Otherwise, this guide should provide you with everything you need to get started on your own.